 In a mixing bowl, place your dry ingredients and mix them together until well blended.

-In a separate mixing bowl, whisk together the applesauce, egg, vanilla, and pumpkin.
+In a separate mixing bowl, whisk together the applesauce, egg, vanilla, pumpkin and buttermilk.
 Whisk until mixture is well incorporated and smooth.
 Slowly add the dry ingredients to the wet ingredient mixture.
 Stir until just combined.
 Do not over-stir!

 Place approximately 1 tablespoon of batter into each muffin cup.
 Bake for 8-10 minutes.
 Remove from oven, then wait 5 minutes for muffins to cool slightly.
 Remove muffins to cooling rack to finish cooling.
 Glaze once muffins have cooled.